 Yes.
-When FOGO commences, we will be collecting the green-lidded organics bin with the red-lidded general waste bin one week and on the alternative week we will be collecting green-lidded organics bin, the red-lidded general waste bin and yellow-lidded recycling bin.
+The green-lidded organics bin is collected with the red-lidded general waste bin one week and on the alternate week the green-lidded organics bin, the red-lidded general waste bin and yellow-lidded recycling bin is collected.

 This service will be reviewed after 12 months of operations.

 Will there be changes to collection days?